-The Tranquilo mat was developed by a maternity nurse when she found that parents needed a better way to calm their infants during the “fourth trimester” of their development; or, the first few months after birth.
+A maternity nurse developed the Tranquilo Mat when she found that parents needed a better way to calm their infants during the “fourth trimester” of their development, which is defined as the first few months after birth.

 Is the Tranquilo Mat Safe for Young Infants?

-In regards to the safety of vibrations for young children, the company states that there isn’t clinical data available showing that vibrations could be harmful to babies, and vibrating baby products have been available for the past ten years without any reported problems.
+Are vibrations from the Tranquilo Mat safe for young children?
+The company states that there isn’t clinical data available showing that vibrations could be harmful to babies, and vibrating baby products have been available for the past decade without any reported problems.

 How Much Does the Tranquilo Mat Cost?

-At the time of writing, the Tranquilo Soothing Mat comes in two sizes: small for $84.99 and large for $99.99.
-The small mat is specially designed to fit inside a diaper bag, as well as in well in strollers and car seats.
+The small mat is specially designed to fit inside strollers and car seats, and it can be packed inside a diaper bag.
 The large mat is designed for cribs and playpens.

 To qualify, the product must be returned within 30 days of delivery and be in like-new condition with original packaging and all accessories, including the instruction manual and cardboard sleeve.

-What Do Customers think of the Tranquilo Soothing Mat?
+What Do Customers Think of the Tranquilo Soothing Mat?

 Some reviewers mentioned that the vibration was too aggressive for their children and left them crying.
-Others said that their children stopped fussing when put on the mat and fell asleep quickly.
+Others said that their children stopped fussing when placed on the mat, and they fell asleep quickly.

-For example, on Simply Clarke Blog’s review, she mentions that her baby loved the mat, that it was convenient for traveling to relative’s homes, and that older children seemed to like it as well.
+For example, on Simply Clarke Blog’s review, writer Marquise Clarke mentions that her baby loved the mat, that it was convenient for traveling to relative’s homes, and that older children seemed to like it as well.

 Likewise, a review on Romper.com found that the mat’s noises were far more pleasant to listen to than the songs that come from baby toys.

 White noise machines, swaddling clothes, and comforting stuffed animals are all solutions we found recommended on websites like Parenting.com, Babycenter.com, and TheBabySleepSite.com.

 Each of these products is designed to mimic the conditions of the womb in some way, either by muffling outside noise or making the baby feel secure.

-We didn’t encounter any products specifically similar to Tranquilo in our research.
+We didn’t encounter any products precisely similar to Tranquilo Mat in our research.
 To make a meaningful comparison, then, we chose to look at the Marpac Hushh For Baby Portable White Noise Sound Machine and the Cloud B Sleep Sheep, because both products are designed to make noises that help babies fall asleep faster.

-The Cloud B Sleep Sheep sells for about $32 and is a stuffed animal meant to soothe babies through eight different sound variations, including nature sounds, a heartbeat, and “Twinkle, Twinkle Little Star.”
+The Cloud B Sleep Sheep sells for about $24 and is a stuffed animal meant to soothe babies through eight different sound variations, including nature sounds, a heartbeat, and “Twinkle, Twinkle Little Star.”

 Also, while the sheep was reported to work well for cribs, many customers stated that it wasn’t practical for fitting in car seats, which made it inconvenient for getting babies to sleep while traveling.

-Unlike the Tranquilo Vibration Mat, the Sleep Sheep doesn’t vibrate, which might make a difference in how quickly it puts young children to sleep.
+Unlike the Tranquilo Mat, the Sleep Sheep doesn’t vibrate, which might make a difference in how quickly it puts young children to sleep.

-This portable sound machine has three sound options to help block outside noise and ease the process of falling asleep.
+This portable sound machine has three audio options to help block outside noise and ease the process of falling asleep.
 The device comes with a child lock to prevent kids from changing the volume, and it has an LED light to gently brighten a room.

-Amazon reviews from parents show that they are happy to have a noise machine that isn’t directly touching their newborn, which can reduce the risk of any injury, and they appreciate the USB charging system.
+The 2,800 Amazon reviews left from purchasers show that most parents are happy to have a noise machine that isn’t directly touching their newborn, which can reduce the risk of any injury, and they appreciate the USB charging system.

 If you’re struggling to get your newborn to sleep consistently, the best idea would be to talk with your pediatrician to see if a tool like the Tranquilo Mat would be helpful.

 However, we did find plenty of parents offering anecdotal evidence that devices like this can make a difference, especially in the first few months after birth.

 However, it is the only product that can work in both cribs and car seats, and it provides the physical comfort that noise machines don’t.
-If these factors are important for you, this mat might be a good product to try for your baby.
+If these factors are important for you, this mat might be an excellent product to try for your baby.